jch42/Free42x/README.md

 SOME NOTES :
- All versions :
+* All versions :
 	Serial mode is available in two flavours, one using a modified Ilper version, in order to remove PIL-Box presence check and special PIL-Box messages, the other mode takes care of PIL-Box special messages.
- Android :
+* Android :
 	Free42x for Android should be considered as experimental, use it at your own risk!
 	As Free42x is based on Free42 and for the time being not forked, I have used the same reverse domain, and from an Android point of vue, it is nearly the same application as the original Free42.
 	Installation steps :
 		1) you must enable, at least temporarily, installation from Unknown sources.
-		2) remove Free42 (WARNING - you will lose your programs, data... ), as Android will try (and fail) to upgrade it.
+		2) remove Free42 (WARNING - you will lose your programs, data... ), as Android will try (and fail) to upgrade.
 		3) get the package on your device and install it.
 	Bluetooth mode is very unstable yet.
-AFAIK, seems linked to the device (Ok on a Samsung ACE GT-S5830 Gingerbread 2.3.3, some issues on Google Nexus 4 Lollipop 5.1.1)
+AFAIK, seems linked to the device.
+	Ok on a Samsung ACE GT-S5830 Gingerbread 2.3.3, some issues on Google Nexus 4 Lollipop 5.1.1.
- Windows :
+* Windows :
-	Free42x files a suffixed with a 'x' to avoid messing with original Free42 files.
+	Free42x files are suffixed with a 'x' to avoid messing with original Free42 files.
 	At the very first run, Free42x will try to read the Free42 state.bin file in a attempt to import the configuration.